Daniel Webster Comstock: Biography

 He was admitted to the bar in 1861 and commenced practice in New Castle, Indiana.

 He served as district attorney in 1862.

 Civil War

 During the Civil War he enlisted in the Ninth Indiana Cavalry and was successively promoted to regimental sergeant major, first lieutenant, captain, and acting assistant adjutant general in the military division of Mississippi.

 Career

 He settled in Richmond, Indiana, in 1866 and became a city attorney in that year.
-He served as prosecuting attorney of the Wayne circuit court from 1872–1874.
+He served as prosecuting attorney of the Wayne circuit court from 1872 to 1874.

 He served as member of the state senate in 1878.
-He served as judge of the seventeenth judicial circuit from 1886–1895.
-He served as judge of the appellate court from 1896–1911 after which he resumed the practice of law.
+He served as judge of the seventeenth judicial circuit from 1886 to 1895.
+He served as judge of the appellate court from 1896 to 1911 after which he resumed the practice of law.

 Congress

 Comstock was elected as a Republican to the Sixty-fifth Congress and served from March 4, 1917, until his death.

 Death

 After serving less than three months in office, he died in Washington, D.C., on May 19, 1917.

 He was interred in Earlham Cemetery, Richmond, Indiana.